 The Station is dedicated to providing programming devoted to educational, informational and cultural programs suitable for general audiences.
-A significant portion of the Station's funding is received from Iowa Public Radio, Inc., the Corporation for Public Broadcasting and the University of Northern Iowa.
+A significant portion of the Station's funding is received from Iowa Public Radio, Inc. and the Corporation for Public Broadcasting.

 Estimates